Ganterpore/ChatField/README.md

 ### Step 4
 open command prompt.

-first you must install the required global tools. run "npm install -g firebase-tools" run "npm install -g eslint"
+first you must install the required global tools.<br/>
+run "npm install -g firebase-tools"<br/>
+run "npm install -g eslint"<br/>

-Next cd into your local folder, here you can initialise your local remote to firebase. run "npm init" if you have not yet used firebase, run "firebase login" run "firebase init"
+Next cd into your local folder, here you can initialise your local remote to firebase.<br/>
+run "npm init"<br/>
+if you have not yet used firebase, run "firebase login"<br/>
+run "firebase init"<br/>
   - choose Functions when prompted which features to run
   - when prompted, select the Firebase project you created for this project
   - choose JavaScript as your default language
   - make your own choices for the other options
-  - DO NOT overwrite the index.js file, this has all the functions we will use This will create a file called package.json run "firebase deploy"
+  - DO NOT overwrite the index.js file, this has all the functions we will use<br/>
+This will create a file called package.json<br/>
+run "firebase deploy"<br/>
-If you get the "No such File or Directory error ... $RESOURCE_DIR\package.json" you may need to open your firebase.json file, and update the predeploy to ""predeploy": ["npm --prefix \"%RESOURCE_DIR%\" run lint"]", it should then work.
+If you get the "No such File or Directory error ... $RESOURCE_DIR\package.json" you may need to open your firebase.json file, and update the predeploy to ""predeploy": ["npm --prefix \"%RESOURCE_DIR%\" run lint"]", it should then work.<br/>

 Now the functions should be uploaded to your Firebase.